tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 As you look for documentation tools, keep in mind the need to templatize your API reference documentation.

-Also note that you don't have to create your own templates to display API documentation.
 You can probably already see problems related to custom templates.
 The templates are entirely arbitrary, with terms and structure based on the designer's perceived needs and styles.
 If you write documentation to fit a specific template, what happens when you want to switch themes?
 You'd have to create new templates that parse through the same custom frontmatter.
 It's a lot of custom coding.

-Given that REST APIs follow similar characteristics and sections, wouldn't it make sense to create a standard in the way APIs are described, and then leverage tools that parse through these standard descriptions? *Yes!* That's what the OpenAPI specification is all about.
+Given that REST APIs follow similar characteristics and sections, wouldn't it make sense to create a standard in the way APIs are described, and then leverage tools that parse through these standard descriptions?
+Yes, that's what the OpenAPI specification is all about.
 Earlier in this course, I explained several [REST API description formats](pubapis_rest_specification_formats.html), and then launched into an extensive tutorial for the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
 I provided a tutorial for reading the OpenAPI specification using [Swagger UI](pubapis_swagger.html), along with an activity to [create your own Swagger UI](pubapis_swagger.html#create_swaggerui).

-My point here is that you shouldn't be daunted by the coding challenges around creating your own API templates.
+My point here is that you shouldn't be overwhelmed by the coding challenges around creating your own API templates.
 The Aviator theme shows one custom approach, and I highlight it here with code samples to demonstrate the complexity and custom-nature of defining your own templates.
 But this isn't the only approach nor is it even the recommended approach.

 {% include random_ad2.html %}